setiyadi-ben/Linux-Engineer-Applied-Practice/Database-Replication-Simulation/readme.md

 <!-- ![Image When Creating mysql table is done](/image-files/creating-mysqltable-phpmyadmin-3.png) -->

 <p align="justify">
-7. Some of you might be wanted to try creating database and database table using MySQL query language.
+7. Some of you might be wanted to try creating database and the table using MySQL query language.
 So, here it is I'm also provided below the second database inside terminal commands.
 <a href="https://github.com/setiyadi-ben/Linux-Engineer-Applied-Practice/blob/main/Database-Replication-Simulation/terminal-command.md#07"><b>Commands are putting up here.
 If not loaded please refresh the browser.</b></a>
 </p>
 <p align="center"><img src="/image-files/creating-mysqldb-and_table-1.png"></p>
 <!-- ![Image of creating database table using MySQL query](/image-files/creating-mysqldb-and_table-1.png) -->

+## <b>C. Simulate sending MySQL query data using Python </b>

 <p align="justify">
-<b>B. Simulate sending MySQL query data using Python </b><br><br>
 8. In this particular simulation, I'm going to make scenario like this:
 <br>- The database and the table we setup earlier is the server.
 <br>- We will access the database from outside the server using the remote ip